schmunk42/docker-nginx-redirect/README.md

     - useful if client should not change the request method from POST to GET
     - if not set or not in allowed Codes `SERVER_REDIRECT_CODE` is used
     - so per default all requests will be redirected with the same status code
+ - `SERVER_REDIRECT_PUT_PATCH_DELETE_CODE` - optionally define the http code to use for PUT, PATCH and DELETE redirection
+    - useful if client should not change the request method from PUT, PATCH and DELETE to GET
+    - if not set or not in allowed Codes `SERVER_REDIRECT_CODE` is used
+    - so per default all requests will be redirected with the same status code
 - `SERVER_ACCESS_LOG` - optionally define the location where nginx will write its access log
    - if not set /dev/stdout is used
 - `SERVER_ERROR_LOG` - optionally define the location where nginx will write its error log